-The strain is significant: tilting the head forward at a 60-degree angle places up to 60 pounds (27 kilograms) of pressure on the neck—equivalent to the weight of a young child.
-Prolonged time in this position can compress spinal discs and damage nerves.
+The impact is substantial: tilting the head forward at a 60-degree angle can exert up to 60 pounds (27 kilograms) of force on the cervical spine—roughly the weight of a young child.
+Extended periods in this posture may compress spinal discs and lead to nerve damage.

 Habits to Avoid for Neck Health